 Section 60022 of the Water Replenishment District Act defines Annual Overdraft as "...the amount...by which the quantity of groundwater removed by any natural or artificial means from the groundwater supplies within such replenishment district during the water year exceeds the quantity of non-saline water replaced therein by the replenishment of such groundwater supplies in such water year by any natural or artificial means other than replenishment under the provisions of Part 6 of this act or by any other governmental agency or entity."
 (Part 6 of the Act pertains to water that WRD purchases for replenishment).
 Therefore, the Annual Overdraft equals the natural inflows to basins (not including WRD purchased water) minus all of the outflows (mostly pumping).
-There is an Annual Overdraft almost every year for the simple fact that the groundwater extractions typically exceed the natural inflows into the groundwater basins.
-It has been one of the District's main responsibilities since its formation in 1959 to help make up this Annual Overdraft by purchasing artificial replenishment water to recharge the aquifers and supplement natural recharge.
+There is an Annual

+Overdraft almost every year for the simple fact that the groundwater extractions typically exceed the natural inflows into the groundwater basins.
+It has been one of the District's main responsibilities since its formation in 1959 to help make up this Annual Overdraft by purchasing or producing artificial replenishment water to recharge the aquifers and supplement natural recharge.

 To determine the Annual Overdraft for the previous WY, WRD determines the inflows and outflows of the CBWCB.
-In the previous WY 2016/17, natural inflows (storm water capture, areal recharge, and net groundwater underflow) totaled 179,655 AF.
-Total pumping in the basins was 212,693 AF.
-The Annual Overdraft is the total outflows that exceed the natural inflows, or 33,038 AF (rounded to 33,000 AF).
+In the previous WY 2017/18, natural inflows (storm water capture, areal recharge, and net groundwater underflow) were quite low due to a dry year and totaled only 49,215 AF.
+Total pumping in the basins was 220,697 AF.
+The Annual Overdraft is the total outflows that exceed the natural inflows, or 171,482 AF.

 For the current and ensuing WY estimates for Annual Overdraft, the concept of "Average Annual Groundwater Deficiency" is utilized.
 The Average Annual Groundwater Deficiency is the long-term average of natural inflows minus total outflows and represents the long term average deficit in the basins.
 The development of the USGS/WRD computer model derived these long term average inflow and outflow terms.
 Table 4 presents this information, which concluded that the Average Annual Groundwater Deficiency is 105,385 AFY.
-Values for the Average Annual Groundwater Deficiency are based on the 30-year average inflows and outflows as calculated by the computer model which ran from October 1970 through September 2000.
+Values for the Average Annual Groundwater Deficiency is 105,385 AFY.
+Values for the Average Annual Groundwater Deficiency are based on the 30-year average inflows and outflows as calculated by the computer model which was built to simulate groundwater conditions from October 1970 through September 2000.
 Long-term average inflows are influenced by the amount of precipitation falling on the District as well as for storm water capture at the spreading grounds.
 Table 5 and Figure A show the historical precipitation amounts in the District.
 Current measurements are utilized from LACDPW Precipitation Station #383 (Imperial Yard) located in unincorporated County land near the cities of South Gate, Downey, and Lynwood.

 The calculation of the Average Annual Groundwater Deficiency represents that, in general, WRD needs to replenish about 105,385 AFY assuming long-term average conditions over that 30 year period for the water balance to reach equilibrium, the overall change in storage to equal zero, and groundwater levels to remain relatively constant.
 To estimate the current and ensuing year Annual Overdraft, adjustments are made to the Average Annual Groundwater Deficiency for any expected deviations in the current and ensuing water years.
 Table 6 presents these adjustments and the calculation of the Annual Overdraft.
-For the current year, the Annual Overdraft is estimated at 86,300 AF and for the ensuing year 72,100 AF.
+For the current and ensuing water years, the Annual Overdraft is estimated at 72,100 AF.